 - Because Google hosts your blog, the need to install anything, update anything, or pay for hosting is eliminated from the beginning.

 You get a considerable amount of space.
-The images you post are saved in the google drive, which has a 15GB limit.
+The images you post are saved in google drive, which has a 15GB limit.

 - It does not support non-blogging websites like eCommerce etc.